Forget the beef with J. Cole – here's why Noname is an essential voice

-Twitter is, right now, brilliantly political, giving its users a voice to speak up on social matters.
-All kinds of revolutions are taking place online, including the most essential: #blacklivesmatter.
-We’ve seen many public and out-of-the-box thinkers speaking up against racial injustice directed at the black community, including actors Keke Palmer to and John Boyega, who have risked their careers to speak out against black adversity, as well as being advocates for the changes needed because it’s 2020 and the world is tired of inequality.
+Twitter is, right now, brilliantly political – all kinds of revolutions are taking place online, including the essential #blacklivesmatter.
+We’ve seen many public and out-of-the-box thinkers speaking up against racial injustice directed at the black community, including actors Keke Palmer and John Boyega, who have risked their careers to speak out against black adversity, as well as being advocates for the changes needed because it’s 2020 and the world is tired of inequality.

-Which brings us to Bronzeville, Chicago rapper and poet Noname.
-She has always stood up for what she’s believed in, whether she’s educating her fans on topics such as sexual liberation or simply uplifts her fellow black peers.
+Which brings us to the Bronzeville, Chicago rapper and poet Noname.
+She has always stood up for what she’s believed in, whether she’s educating her fans on topics such as sexual liberation or simply uplifting her fellow black peers.

-However, it seem Noname’s efforts to shed light on these horrors aren’t good enough for her peers – this week Dreamville Records co-founder J. Cole released ‘Snow On Tha Bluff’, a social commentary track about his thought on the current BLM movement, in which he brings down the ‘Diddy Bop’ rapper for… attempting to instigate equality.
+However, it seems Noname’s efforts to shed light on these horrors aren’t good enough for her peers – this week Dreamville Records co-founder J. Cole released ‘Snow On Tha Bluff’, a social commentary track about his thoughts on the current BLM movement, in which he brings down the ‘Diddy Bop’ rapper for… attempting to instigate equality.

 Probably one of the most political rappers of a generation, Noname is still sick of the racial inequality black people have to face.
 So instead of being overlooked by her rapping peers and performing for predominantly white crowds because she doesn’t “want to dance on a stage for white people”, she’s gone on a musical hiatus and used the time to help educate her fans.